fourtimes/Squid/multi-squid-forwarder-in-ec2/Readme.md

 2. open a new tab and check the network using the `any url` like...(youbtube.com)

-3. Login to the 3 containers and execute the below command for _debug_ the follow:
+3. Login to the 3 containers and execute the below command for debug:

 ```bash
 tail -f /var/log/squid/access.log